-At UofL Health – Brown Cancer Center, we believe knowledge is key to treating cancer.
+At UofL Health – Brown Cancer Center, we believe knowledge is the key to treating cancer.
 That’s why our model is focused on multidisciplinary care that is customized, comprehensive and coordinated.

 Our teams meet in a weekly conference, bringing all of their knowledge to one table to discuss each patient’s particular diagnosis and determine the best course of treatment.
 This approach ensures each patient receives the ideal order and combination of treatment.